vhaghani26/python_focus_group/Session_02/session2.md

 ## Python Scripts

 The majority of the time, you will be running Python scripts, not command line Python.
 Navigate to your `session_01` directory (you should know how to do this now, but please ask if you are still confused).
-Using either `touch` or `nano`, create a python script.
-I will use `nano` here since we are adding text to the file.
+Using `nano`, edit the `hello_world.py` file we created earlier.

 ```
 nano hello_world.py